February 11, June 12, October 12

 And we may discover something of what is foreign in the psalms living in us.
 Here again is an opportunity for grace to work, healing us and opening us to differing ways of seeing and living.
 With this, in time, compassion and acceptance of difference can grow – important things for human and community living and the fruit of praying the prayer of others as your own.

-All this is new for many of us.
-It is all a part of being formed in the monastic way as oblate of The World Community for Christian Meditation.
 It is important that we experience together this way of prayer in all its wonder and paradox, otherwise we risk doing it for the sake of doing it, out of obligation or identification, or not doing it at all.
-The lived experience of the Rule shows us the value of the psalms as a way of prayer.
+The lived experience of the rule shows us the value of the psalms as a way of prayer.